fritzprix/yarmi/README.md

-## YARMI (yet-another-RMI)
+## yarmi (yet-another-RMI)
-> YARMI is RMI Framework which provides much more simple way to build server-client application in Java.
+> yarmi is RMI Framework which provides much more simple way to build server-client application in Java.

 ### Features